bitcanon/iptool/README.md

 ## Overview

-IP Tool is a command-line utility designed to simplify common tasks related to IP and subnetting.
+IP Tool is a command-line utility designed to simplify common tasks related to computer networking.
 It's written in Go and is available as a single executable file that can be downloaded and used on most operating systems, including Windows, macOS, and Linux.

 ![iptool-inspect-demo1](docs/img/iptool-inspect-demo1.gif)